Achievable logoAchievable logo

 Intermittent high-intensity sports

-Team sports like soccer, tennis, basketball, and football involve repeated bouts of high-intensity activity.
-Fatigue in these sports results from glycogen depletion and dehydration.
-The provision of both fluids and carbohydrates is essential for maintaining performance.
+Team sports such as soccer, tennis, basketball, and football involve repeated bouts of high-intensity activity.
+Fatigue in these sports is commonly linked to glycogen depletion and dehydration, so both fluids and carbohydrates are important for maintaining performance.

 Studies have shown:

-• Soccer players consuming carbohydrate-electrolyte beverages improved performance in match-related parameters.
+• Soccer players who consumed carbohydrate-electrolyte beverages improved performance in match-related parameters.

-• Consuming carbohydrates before intermittent shuttle runs reduced skill performance decline compared to a placebo.
+• Consuming carbohydrates before intermittent shuttle runs reduced the decline in skill performance compared to a placebo.

-• Athletes consuming multiple carbohydrate types (glucose, fructose, maltodextrin) experienced better carbohydrate oxidation.
+• Athletes consuming multiple carbohydrate types (glucose, fructose, maltodextrin) had better carbohydrate oxidation.

 Fructose and gastrointestinal distress

-Fructose, found naturally in fruit and sports drinks, is sometimes associated with stomach upset during exercise.
-Some athletes experience bloating, gas, or abdominal discomfort due to slow intestinal absorption.
+Fructose (found in fruit and many sports drinks) is sometimes linked with stomach upset during exercise.
+Some athletes experience bloating, gas, or abdominal discomfort because fructose can be absorbed more slowly in the intestine.
 Combining fructose with glucose or maltodextrin may improve absorption and reduce symptoms.

 Summary of hydration recommendations

-Athletes should develop individualized hydration strategies based on their specific training conditions.
+Athletes should develop individualized hydration strategies based on their training and competition conditions.
 General guidelines include:

 • During high activity in hot weather: Consume 460-690 mg sodium/L, 2-5 mmol potassium/L, and 5-10% carbohydrate concentration.